Leyte, Philippines - Mahanagdong, 1998

 Mahanagdong is a geothermal power plant located on Leyte Philippines.
 I worked there providing night time

 supervision during startup performance and reliability testing.
-This plant was around 160 MW and was well
+This plant was around 160 MW and was well worth the experience.

 Mahanagdong

-Lots of geothermal activity on these islands with temperatures we can only dream of, state side.
+Lots of geothermal activity on these islands with temperatures we can only dream of state side.

 Clouds